-- 3 March, Workshop on giving talks to primary school pupils, Birmingham (Spaces available)
+- 11 May, Workshop on giving talks to secondary school pupils, Birmingham

 To register your interest, you must first complete the School Speaker Application Form.
 Once you are registered, you can email Karin to let her know which workshop you would like to attend.
 If a workshop is shown as fully booked, you can still contact Karin to be put on the waiting list in case of any cancellations.